Your Church Building / History

 Both buildings and famous figures can be ways to draw people to your website, after which they (hopefully) explore the rest of it.
 So don't major on buildings or on the past, but on the present day living church!

-If opening up your church building to tourism is something you'd like to find out more about, take a look at the advice, ideas, information and resources on the Church Tourism Association website.
+If opening up your church building to tourism is something you'd like to find out more about, take a look at the advice, ideas, information and resources on the Churches Visitor and Tourism Association website.